 Because of the materials that it is made of, laminate has a tendency to swell when it gets wet.
-While this may not seem like a big of a deal in the short term when it is still an unnoticeable change to the naked eye, it becomes a bigger deal when the wood begins to chip and splinter because it is too large to fit into the area in which it was installed.
-This can not only make your floor look cheap, but also cause it to be a hazard.
+While this may not seem like a big deal in the short term when it is still an unnoticeable change to the naked eye, it becomes a bigger deal when the wood begins to chip and splinter because it is too large to fit into the area in which it was installed.
+This can not only make your floor look cheap, but also be hazardous.

 Here are a few laminate floor waterproofing options that can help keep your floor looking fabulous a lot longer.
 Choose the waterproofing method that best suits your situation.

 1. Buy Waterproofed Flooring

 This seems like an obviously simple solution, but for homeowners who have regular laminate already installed, it may not be the best idea to pull it all up and start over.
 However, if you’re renovating or designing a home in a humid climate, non-waterproofed flooring home is going to be a problem.
 If you have young children that are prone to spills or pets that can have accidents, it’s important to invest in floors that will withstand these types of incidents.

 Waterproofed laminate flooring is not too much more expensive than regular flooring, and it will last much longer.
 Plus, manufacturers often offer warranties, which means you may not have to foot the bill if something goes wrong.

 Another is to seal up the spots where the laminate planks meet as you install the laminate flooring.
 Waterproofing these gaps can go a long way toward giving you more durable flooring.